-If you’re a young adult, having a vehicle of your own is the coolest thing imaginable.
-If you’re a parent, getting your kid a car can reduce the burden of picking up and dropping them off every time!
+If you’re a young adult, having a vehicle of your own is cool.
+If you’re a parent, getting your kid a car can help you save the time of picking up and dropping them off every time!
 However, how old do you have to be to actually buy a car?
 Here’s a quick lowdown.

 If you’re someone who’s always on the move – either for work or study – cars are an essential possession to have.
 This is true, especially between the years of 15-22, when young adults are zipping across town for school, college, extracurriculars, or jobs!
 Having your own vehicle can help you reach everywhere in a jiffy – but can you own a car if you’re a minor?